 Verdict?
-After reviewing the reward options I would advise against these cards for that reason alone.
+If rewards are what you’re after, these cards aren’t the best deal out there.
 There are credit cards with higher travel rewards on the market.
 However, if you want the other USAA credit card benefits then one of theirs might still make sense.

-USAA Rate Advantage MasterCard – Offers a low rate with qualifying credit as low as 6.9% and no annual fee.
-Those considered less creditworthy may still be stuck with a rate as high as the 20’s though, according to the fine print on the application.
+The USAA Rate Advantage Platinum Visa – Offers a low rate with qualifying credit and no annual fee.
+Those considered less creditworthy may still be stuck with a rate as high as the 20s though, according to the fine print on the application.
 This card offers no rewards.

-USAA Secured Credit Card – This is for folks who can’t qualify for a regular credit card, but still want a card to build their credit with.
-The USAA secured card charges a $35 annual fee which is definitely reasonable.
+USAA Secured Credit Card – This is for folks who can’t qualify for a regular credit card, but still want a card to build credit.
+The USAA secured card charges a $35 annual fee which is reasonable.
+There’s a Visa and American Express version of the USAA secured card.
 You can learn more about how secured credit cards work here.

 Verdict?
 Neither of these cards come with rewards, but that’s okay, because if you carry a balance or are trying to rebuild credit, rewards should be the last thing on your mind.
-If you have great credit and can get the lowest tier APR on the USAA Rate Advantage card then it’s a deal.
-The secured credit card from USAA is also a good value for what it offers.
+If you have great credit and can get the lowest-tier APR on the USAA Rate Advantage card, then it’s a deal.
+The secured credit cards from USAA are also a good value for what they offer.